1ES 0229+200: Characteristics

 1ES 0229+200 has an active galactic nucleus.
 It is classified either an extreme TeV blazar or an unusual high synchrotron peaked object, exhibiting a high synchrotron peak frequency of v_{syn} ~ 10^{19} Hz.
 It also shows X-ray polarization with a polarization degree found significantly higher, compared to the first IXPE observation on Markarian 501 but similar to the observation conducted on Markarian 421.

 1ES 0229+200 contains a hard intrinsic spectrum with a spectral index inside an energy range betwixt ~ 0.5 TeV and ~ 15 TeV.
 Because of its hard spectrum, the galaxy was used as a primary source to examine extragalactic background light and intergalactic magnetic fields.

 The host galaxy of 1ES 0229+200 is a relatively normal elliptical galaxy without any visible galaxy companions within its position.
 It has a half-light radius estimated r_{e} = 3.25 ± 0.07" with a brightness of m_{host,R} = 15.85 ± 0.01 magnitude.
-The supermassive black hole in the center of 1ES 0229+220 is 9.38 ± 9.08 M_{ʘ} based on a fundamental plane measurement.
-However a study paper published in 2005, re-estimated the black hole mass as 8.68 ± 0.13 M_{ʘ} according to a mass-dispersion of (M_{ʘ} ^{−}σ) value and a fundamental plane relation.
+The supermassive black hole in the center of 1ES 0229+220 is 9.38 ± 9.08 M_{☉} based on a fundamental plane measurement.
+However a study paper published in 2005, re-estimated the black hole mass as 8.68 ± 0.13 M_{☉} according to a mass-dispersion of (M_{☉} ^{−}σ) value and a fundamental plane relation.

 1ES 0229+200 contains two radio jets, comprising a parsec-scale jet and a kiloparsec-scale jet; the former which it is aligned to.
 Both of the jets located north and south, are found to be curved towards a west direction and they have position angles of -10° and 180° respectively.
 There is also a compact radio source that is found unresolved about 100" to the north.

 A gamma ray signal has been found at a distance of less than 3° from 1ES 0229+200.
 Although no clear associations are found relating with the signal, it has a point-like nature and a steep energy spectrum.